Portfolio-Advanced-software/.github/Research/Which technique is the most optimal way of communicating between micro services?.md

 Before selecting a optimal type of communication I must say that I should take the performance results with a grain of salt, especially the more difficult to implement ones, because some articles I read described that because of the difficulty while implementing them you could obsecure the performance.

-To choose which type of communication came out best of all the results, I'm going to reward every type with 1 point for every benefit and then rank it across the performance test.
+To choose which type of communication came out best of all the results, I'm going to reward every type with 1 point for every benefit and then rank it across the performance test (for response time <100 = 1 point and throughput >100 = point).
 The results look like this:

--
+1. RabbitMQ
+2. REST
+2. gRPC
+2. GraphQL
+3. TCP
+4. Streaming

 ## Conclusion
+RabbitMQ is the most optimal way